9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```

 If we use a literal value in a pattern, the corresponding part of the
-value we\'re matching against must contain an identical value.
+value we're matching against must contain an identical value.
 For
 instance, the pattern `(3 : xs)` first of all checks that a value is a
 non-empty list, by matching against the `(:)` constructor.
 It also
 ensures that the head of the list has the exact value `3`.
 If both of